-The Vermont Asylum for the Insane was originally founded in 1834 by a $10,000 gift that was willed for this purpose.
+The Vermont Asylum for the Insane was originally founded in 1834 and funded by a $10,000 gift that was willed for this specific purpose.

-It was renamed The Brattleboro Retreat in the late 19th century in order to eliminate confusion with the state-run Vermont State Asylum for the Insane.
+In the late 19th century, it was renamed the Brattleboro Retreat in order to eliminate confusion with the state-run Vermont State Asylum for the Insane.

-More than 600 acres of the campus, including most of its buildings, were listed on the National Register of Historic Places in 1984.
+The majority of the campus, including many of the buildings here, were listed on the National Register of Historic Places in 1984.

 The institution based its philosophies on the humane treatment of mentally ill patients.